harshadnawathe/choreography-saga-sample/README.md

 In real world one might want to expose these service through REST / RPC API.

 ### Workflow services
-Domain service are implemented in package `com.github.harshadnawathe.coffeehut.workflow`.
+Workflow service are implemented in package `com.github.harshadnawathe.coffeehut.workflow`.
 There is a separate package for each of the workflow service.

 Workflow services do not implement any kind of validation as well as error handling (retry/DLQ) etc.